We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 I got the loan!
 Now what?

-For cash advances, Borro charges you a holding fee for your item and takes up to a 30% commission on the sale of your items.
+For cash advances, Borro Private Finance charges you a holding fee for your item and takes up to a 30% commission on its sale.

-If Borro offers you a loan contract — either through the Bridge Loan or Term Loan — and you agree with how much they’ve appraised your items for, read your loan’s contract carefully.
-Depending on the type of loan, you may have only six months to repay what you borrow with interest.
+If Borro Private Finance offers you a loan contract and you agree with how much they’ve appraised your items for, read your loan’s contract carefully.
+Depending on the type of loan, you may have only three months to repay what you borrow with interest.
 Consider if you have enough money to cover the full cost of the loan before signing.
-If you fail to repay, Borro may sell your items to recoup its losses.
+If you fail to repay, Borro Private Finance may sell your items to recoup its losses.

-If you don’t agree with how much they’ve appraised your items for or you change your mind, Borro will return your items to you.
+If you don’t agree with how much they’ve appraised your items for or you change your mind, Borro Private Finance will return your items to you.

-If you have luxury assets that you know are worth a bundle, Borro is a resource that allows you can to trade them for quick cash.
-It’s safe and secure, but applying can be cumbersome, and you’re offered only a generic loan before you ship your items to Borro for an appraisal.
+If you have luxury assets that you know are worth a bundle, Borro Private Finance is a resource that allows you can to trade them for quick cash.
+It’s safe and secure, but applying can be cumbersome, and you’re offered only a generic loan before you ship your items to Borro Private Finance for an appraisal.